 While strategy and tactical calculation both play a part, intuition and judgement are at least as important; this is why only a huge advance in AI has enabled computers to play Go at the top level.
 Go also has a simple handicapping system that allows level play between players of widely different strengths.
 Go provides almost limitless possibilities.

-We are a voluntary organisation promoting Go in the UK.
+We are a voluntary organisation - promoting Go in the UK since the 1950s.

 We belong to the